• Skip to primary navigation

 Furniture Painting Tips to Save Time and Money

 When it comes to painting furniture, I’ve learned several tricks the hard way.
-Hopefully my mistakes will save you some time and money the next time you paint a furniture.
+Hopefully, my mistakes will save you some time and money the next time you paint a furniture and you can apply the same tips to other home improvement projects.
 Click here: Must-Have Furniture Painting Tips

 Miss Mustard Seed Milk paint vs Chalk Paint

 When it comes to comparing Miss Mustard Seed’s Milk Paint vs Chalk Paint, it’s important to ask yourself what you want the final product to look like.
-If you want different layers for an old-time vintage feel with chippy accents, Miss Mustard Seed’s Milk Paint is the way to go.
+If you want different layers to accent vintage furniture with chippy accents, Miss Mustard Seed’s Milk Paint is the way to go.

 Best Paint for Antique Furniture with a Distressed Look

 If you need a good paint for antique furniture with controlled distressing, chalk paint is a good option.
-With chalk paint, you can sand to distresses in a fine powder unlike latex that can sometimes distress in pieces.
-You can also control where you want the paint to distress unlike Miss Mustard Seed’s Milk Paint which can be unpredictable.
+With chalk paint, you can sand to distress in a fine powder unlike latex which can sometimes distress in pieces.
+You can also control where you want the paint to distress unlike Miss Mustard Seed’s Milk Paint which can be unpredictable especially on nonporous surfaces.

 Best Paint for Unfinished Furniture